Sue: The Doctor should have a car boot sale. He’s a hoarder.

 Neil attempted to explain the importance of these novels as he chopped some onions.
-He even read aloud from an introduction by a scientist Sue had never heard of.
-He made the books sound very interesting and she eventually agreed to listen to Patrick Troughton’s son, David, read while Neil cooked their evening meal.
+He even read aloud from an introduction by a scientist Sue had never heard of before.
+He made the books sound very interesting, and she eventually agreed to let Patrick Troughton’s son, David, read to her while Neil cooked their evening meal.

 Sue looked on as Neil peered into his saucepan of chilli.
 She wondered what to do with her hands.
-‘He sounds just like his dad,’ she said hopefully.
+“He sounds just like his dad,” she said.

 Neil stirred the mince and smiled.

-Some time later, when chapters nine and ten were complete, Neil beckoned his wife over to the bubbling pot.
+Some time later, when chapters nine and 10 were complete, Neil beckoned his wife over to his bubbling pot.
 She made a wheezing, groaning sound.
-‘Too hot?’
-Neil asked gently.
+“Too hot?”
+Neil asked.
 Sue frowned as she put down the tasting spoon.

-Neil prepared the pita bread with their sprightly yellow toaster and then they sat down to eat.
-Neil turned to his wife and he asked her what she thought.
+Neil put the pita bread in their sprightly yellow toaster, and then they sat down to eat.
+Neil turned to his wife and asked her what she thought.

-‘That paragraph is far too long,’ said Neil, gently.top
+“That paragraph is far too long,” said Neil, gently.

 Sue: This reminds me of a dirty phone call I received once.

 Sue: A cross between Charlie Drake and Mark King from Level 42.